j19sch/building-an-api-testing-framework/README.md

 ### App
 - validation on books/{id}
 - authentication
-- delete with authentication
+- add authentication to delete
-- put with authentication
+- add authentication to put
+- works in python 2 and python 3

 ### Exercises
 - keep up-to-date wrt App